Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Augmented Iterative Trajectory (AIT)

 \section{Augmented Iterative Trajectory (AIT)}

-Based on the prior analysis of iterative trajectory, to relax the theoretical restriction and improve the efficiency of the gradient-based BLO scheme, we first introduce the initialization auxiliary augmentation technique, which introduces a new auxiliary variable to the initialization of iterative trajectory and then optimize it together with the UL variables.
-Then we further investigate different extension strategies related to the initialization auxiliary augmentation technique, including prior regularization and acceleration dynamics to construct the Augmented Iterative Trajectory (AIT) for BLOs when LLC assumption is satisfied.
-To make the gradient-based BLO scheme be workable on BLOs without LLC, we further propose the pessimistic trajectory truncation augmentation technique to dynamically adjust the iterative trajectory for hyper-gradient calculation.
-Together with the initialization auxiliary, we construct the AIT for solving BLOs with non-convex follower.
+Based on the prior analysis of iterative trajectory, we aim to address two key deficiencies of existing gradient-based BLO schemes: their dependence on empirically preselected initializations $\y_0(\x)$ and their default reliance on the last iterate of the LL trajectory for hyper-gradient computation.
+To mitigate the first issue, we introduce the IA technique, which augments the trajectory by adding an auxiliary variable to the initialization and jointly optimizing it with the UL variables.
+We further extend IA with strategies such as prior regularization and acceleration dynamics to construct more efficient trajectories under the LLC assumption.
+To address the second issue, we propose the PTT technique, which dynamically adjusts the trajectory length to stabilize optimization in non-convex settings.
+Moreover, in the non-convex case, we also incorporate acceleration schemes into AIT to improve convergence efficiency.
+Together, IA and PTT, along with these extensions, form the foundation of the AIT framework for solving both convex and non-convex BLOs.